 The School Employees, Judges, and State Patrol Retirement Plans' financial statements were prepared on the accrual basis of accounting.
-Under this method, revenues are recorded when earned, and expenses are recorded when a liability is incurred.
+Under this measurement focus and basis of accounting, revenues are recorded when earned, and expenses are recorded when a liability is incurred.
 Employee and employer contributions are recognized in the period in which employee services are performed.
 Benefits and refunds are recognized when due and payable in accordance with the terms of each Plan.